Fire at Mexico Pemex gas facility kills 26

 In 1984, hundreds of people died and many more were burned after a series of explosions at a Pemex liquid petroleum gas facility in San Juanico, on the edge of Mexico City.

-Attempts to reform the company, whose revenues fund around a third of the federal government's budget and whose union has major political clout, have been difficult.
+Attempts to reform the company, which provides the federal government with nearly a third of its tax revenues and whose union has major political clout, have been difficult.

-President-elect Enrique Pena Nieto, who takes office in December, has pledged to break with tradition and open Pemex to more private investment, but he faces a stiff challenge in Congress to achieve this.
+Incoming president Enrique Pena Nieto has pledged to break with tradition and open Pemex to more private investment, but he faces a stiff challenge in Congress to achieve this.

 Pemex said the blaze had caused damage to the measuring equipment, a pipeline and several control valves at the plant, which belongs to its exploration and production arm, PEP.